Have you lost a pet, or found a lost pet?

 Begin your search (or reporting of a found pet) with technology!
 This has proven to the most effective way of getting the word out.
 Act quickly – as soon as you realize your pet is missing.

 MHS has partnered with Ten Thousand Eyes - a website designed to use technology and the power of social media to reunite lost pets with their families. tenthousandeyes.org.

 If you have lost your pet, click here.

 Please plan to upload a color photo along with a description (additional details below).
 If you have found a lost pet, click here.
 It's helpful to have a color photo to upload as well.
 The site will have instructions.

 Here is a list of information that you may want to have ready to upload:

 - Name the pet responds to

-- Where pet was last seen (cross-streets, town, state)
+- Where pet was last seen or was found (cross-streets, town, state)

 - Distinguishing marks